Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 of the baked animations, Unity might think your character is out of view when your character’s stretched out arms are right in front of the camera.

-Kinemation doesn’t care how your character’s bones got where they are.
+Kinemation doesn’t care how your character’s bones got to where they are.
 It will find a bounding box around all your character’s vertices and not much else.
 It does this using a special precomputation step during baking which maps relationships between vertices and bones.
 From this, it only needs the bone positions and a small table to find a suitable bounding box.